Here's how Facebook defines terrorism -- and how it's responding

 It's all about the violence, not a group's political goals, writes Monika Bickert, Facebook's VP of global policy management and Brian Fishman, the company's head of counterterrorism policy.
 And either way, governments are generally exempt.

 Why does that matter?
 Because it determines some of the posts you don't see in your Facebook feed, since the company's 200-person counterterrorism team removed them.
-(In the wake of the Cambridge Analytica privacy scandal, Facebook's under some pressure to show that it can police itself.)
+(In the wake of the Cambridge Analytica privacy scandal, Facebook is under pressure to show that it can police itself.)

-Facebook said Monday that it used the definition to delete 1.9 million pieces of ISIS and al-Qaeda related content in Q1 2018, twice as much as last quarter.
+Facebook said Monday that it used the definition to delete 1.9 million pieces of ISIS and al-Qaida related content in the first quarter of 2018, twice as much as last quarter.
 The company says it found 99 percent of that content itself, instead of relying on user reports.

 "We're under no illusion that the job is done or that the progress we have made is enough," writes Facebook.
 "Terrorist groups are always trying to circumvent our systems, so we must constantly improve."